How to paint grass with watercolors

 Step by step process of painting grass

-Make sure you first read the color scheme I mentioned above before you begin the tutorial.
+Make sure you read the color scheme I mentioned above before you begin the tutorial.

 • In order to paint the background, I am using a size 8 round brush.
 You are going to use the wet on wet technique, so lightly pre-wet the lower area of the sketch.